Cyperus esculentus

 Pruning

-No pruning applicable.
+Pruning is not applicable.
 Management involves repeated removal of foliage to prevent tuber replenishment.
 Cutting or mowing prevents seed production but does not prevent tuber formation below the soil surface.
 Removing plants at the 5–6 leaf stage before tuber initiation in midsummer maximizes depletion of existing tuber reserves.

 Maintenance Level